 She died of smallpox on 28th December 1694.
 Her magnificent funeral on 5th March 1695 cost £50,000.
 She lay in state in the Banqueting House in Whitehall and the choir sang during the procession to the Abbey.
 The music Henry Purcell composed for the occasion was used at his own funeral a year later.
 William III did not attend but both Houses of Parliament were there.
 She lies buried in a vault in the south aisle of Henry VII's chapel, not far from her mother Anne.
 A monument to her memory was designed but never erected, probably due to lack of space in the chapel.
 Only a small stone marks her grave.

 In 1725 the Abbey acquired life-size wax effigies of the two monarchs, possibly made by Mrs Goldsmith.
 That of William is a remarkable likeness.
 Mary was larger and taller (5 feet 11 inches) than her husband (5 feet 6½ inches) and his effigy stands on a cushion beside hers.
-A crown was placed between them to signify they were joint monarchs.
+Underneath her brocaded silk petticoat is a brown leather one with Baroque patterns and Chinese figures painted in gold.
+A crown is placed between them to signify they were joint monarchs.

 The wax effigies and Mary's chair are on display in the new Queen's Diamond Jubilee Galleries